Advancement of Student Learning Council

 The Advancement of Student Learning Council (ASLC) was developed to meet two major needs of the University:

-- To inculcate and sustain a culture of systematic student learning assessment in all quarters of the University through the following functions: (a)training faculty and co-curricular professionals in their respective schools or major areas in effective and meaningful assessment practices, (b) facilitating annual and 5-year program reviews in their respective schools or major areas and channeling aggregated data aligned to the University's Institutional Educational Objectives to the Office of Institutional Effectiveness.
+- To inculcate and sustain a culture of systematic student learning assessment in all quarters of the University through the following functions: (a) training faculty and co-curricular professionals in their respective schools or major areas in effective and meaningful assessment practices, (b) facilitating annual and 5-7 year program reviews in their respective schools or major areas and channeling aggregated data aligned to the University's Institutional Educational Objectives to the Office of Institutional Effectiveness.

-- To serve as the body tasked with offering programs undergoing 5-year program reviews with feedback on the quality of their critical inquiry process and use of evidence to support their program improvement plan.
+- To serve as the body tasked with offering programs undergoing 5-7 year program reviews with feedback on the quality of their critical inquiry process and use of evidence to support their program improvement plan.
 (See Appendix A for the ASLC Internal Review Report template).

-- When requested, offering advisement to the UAC on the quality of new program proposals and existing programs requesting substantial change
+- When requested, offering advisement to the UAC on the quality of new program proposals and existing programs requesting substantial changes.

-- Preparing the University for WASC reaffirmation reviews.
+- Preparing the University for WSCUC reaffirmation reviews.

 Good practices for program review entail the integration of outcomes-based assessment and evidence-based decision-making.
 This integration includes the following components: